Speed Mechanics - Magazine Covers - 1953 to 1965

 Some covers are real hot rod illustration classics such as issues #1, #8 and #11.
 A similar illustration to issue #1 can be found on the April, 1951 Motorsport cover.

 PUBLICATION DATA: Speed Mechanics held the #6 position in print volumes among automotive titles that provided paid circulation details in 1956.
 But then it fell and consistently held #11, #12 or #13 positions.
-It never gained any growth traction at a time when automotive magazines volumes were growing 16% annually.
+It never gained any growth significant at a time when automotive magazines volumes were growing 16% annually.

 Copyright 99W Speed, R.H.
 Carroll, Lake Oswego, OR.
 All Rights Reserved.